elvis808/Facial-Landmark-/README.md

 [DEMO](https://ai-facial-landmark.netlify.app/)

 [*Please wait a few seconds for the face-cam to detect your face.
-I advise you to stay in a well-lit area so that the camera can pinpoint the key points on your face.*]
+I advise to stay in a well-lit area so that the camera can pinpoint the key points on your face.*]

 <img src='https://user-images.githubusercontent.com/67409144/188339702-1b685714-de26-4e40-ad62-6bf8af2da457.png' alt='mediapipefacemeshpic' />